CoAct

 Funded by the

-Federal Ministry of Education and Research (BMBF) within the framework of the funding measure Stadt-Land-Plus (funding code - 033L206)
+Federal Ministry of Education and Research (BMBF) as part of the funding measure Stadt-Land-Plus (funding code - 033L206)

 Duration: July 2018 - June 2023